Timeline of Bangladeshi history

 This is a timeline of Bangladeshi history, comprising important legal and territorial changes and political events in Bangladesh and its predecessor states.
-To read about the background to these events, see History of Bangladesh.
-See also the list of presidents of Bangladesh and list of prime ministers of Bangladesh, and the list of years in Bangladesh.
+To read about the background to these events, see History of Bangladesh and the History of Bengal.
+See also List of presidents of Bangladesh, List of prime ministers of Bangladesh, List of years in Bangladesh, List of wars involving Bangladesh and List of rulers of Bengal.